alliebeans/at-deb-xorg/HOWTO.md

 ## 2. After first boot into Debian

-> Note: installer scripts are only *mostly* automatic, take care to follow all instructions.
+> Note: installer scripts are only *mostly* automatic, remember to carefully follow all instructions.

-1. If installation files are located in mounted USB mass storage.
+1. If installation files are located on root mounted USB mass storage.
 From mount directory, run `$ ./run_as_sudo` to copy all relevant files into ~.

 2. Populate ~ with standard user directories by running `at-deb-xorg/run_as_user`.